 David Yonggi Cho, pastor of the world’s largest church, was convicted recently for embezzling twelve million dollars.
 Evidence was presented, witnesses were heard, and disagreements were voiced about court room procedure.
 I am disheartened that I am subjected to only the opinions of the various news media and their biases.

 Several well-known pastors have focused on just the greed aspect of this case in articles they’ve written or in their blogs.
 I believe that they have left out an important aspect of this case: ACCOUNTABILITY, as in the ethics of our actions and behaviors within the ministry and all the relationships within that ministry.
 The past is littered with these types of cases where a minister goes astray, becomes unaccountable to his ministry, and destroys many relationships.
-This is a very scary thought that is described in scripture.

-a.
-To me, this is a no brainer.
+1) God: This is a no brainer.
 I have to maintain a clear understanding of His scripture, and spend daily time in prayer and Bible reading focusing on what is right and ethical in His view.

 2) Family: We see many ministers fall prey to the attacks of the enemy and fail ethically in their ministry because they forget they are accountable to their wife and children.
 God has called us to not neglect our family and for our families to exist as examples of His love for the world.

 3) Pastor: I have had the privilege of serving the majority of my ministry as an Associate Pastor under some awesome men of God.
 I have found both in my personal life and ministry that when I become accountable to their vision and ethically submit to help them accomplish it, God’s blessings are amazing.